lofar-astron/factor/README.md

     $ checkfactor factor.parset

 The parset defines the data and working directories, various options, etc.
-FACTOR handles all the initialization and sets up the directories, pipeline parsets, etc.
+Factor handles all the initialization and sets up the directories, pipeline parsets, etc.

 For details on the usage, please see the [full documentation](http://www.astron.nl/citt/facet-doc/)